mccanne/sharkfest/README.md

 ```
 echo "..." | zq -Z -
 ```
-Leverage the simplicity of JSON.
+We leveraged the simplicity of JSON:
 * *Zed is a superset of JSON*
 * The human-readable form of Zed is called *ZSON*
-* E.g., we'll take JSON/ZSON as input and pretty-print it:
+* We'll take JSON/ZSON as input and pretty-print it:
 ```
 echo '{"s":"hello","val":1,"a":[1,2],"b":true}' | zq -Z -
 ```